SirPepe/forma/README.md

   // state can also be composed form the elements that make up the inner form.
   // "change" events on nested form elements are intercepted and trigger
   // re-computation if the elements value, submission and validity states.
-  // The process of composing the value and submission state from the inner form
+  // If { sync: true } is passed to @forma(), the process of composing the value
+  // and submission state from the inner form runs in reverse if the containing
-  // can run in reverse if the element's value state is changed eg. via JS.
+  // element's value/disabled/readOnly state is changed eg. via JS.
   @connected()
   @reactive()
   render() {